 Enhance Backup and Recovery

-Effective Backups: When database files are smaller, backups and restorations can happen more quickly.
-Reducing the files may also cut down on the time and storage needed for these procedures.
+Adequate Backups: When database files are smaller, backups and restorations can happen more quickly.
+Reducing the files may also reduce the time and storage needed for these procedures.

 A Look at Performance Factors